 Express Entry PNP Route #1

-The PNP applicants must first get in touch with the province or territory they intend to move to and express their interest in obtaining an Express Entry Stream nomination.
+The PNP applicants must first contact the province or territory they intend to move to and express their interest in obtaining an Express Entry Stream nomination.
 If the province agrees to nominate the applicant, they must create an online Express Entry profile and offer proof they were nominated.

 Express Entry PNP Route #2